Course Outline

 1

-Ability to provide a clear and well justified rationale for the menu proposed in Task 1.
+Ability to provide a clear and well justified rationale for the menu proposed in Task 1, including identification and critical evaluation of the key nutritional requirements for the chosen scenario.

 2 5